Subscribe to the Timescale Newsletter

 Classification and segmentation

-Time-series classification is the process of identifying the categories or classes of an outcome variable based on time-series data.
+Time-series classification is identifying the categories or classes of an outcome variable based on time-series data.
 In other words, it's about associating each time-series data with one label or class.

 For instance, you might use time-series classification to categorize server performance into 'Normal' or 'Abnormal' based on CPU usage data collected over time.
-The goal here is to create a model that can accurately predict the class of new, unseen time-series data.
+The goal is to create a model to accurately predict the class of new, unseen time-series data.

-Time-series segmentation, on the other hand, involves breaking down a time series into a series of segments, each representing a specific event or state.
+Time-series segmentation, on the other hand, involves breaking down a time series into segments, each representing a specific event or state.
 The objective is to simplify the time-series data by representing it as a sequence of more manageable segments.

-For example, in analyzing website traffic data, you might segment the data into periods of 'High,' 'Medium,' and 'Low' activity.
+For example, when analyzing website traffic data, you might segment it into periods of 'High,' 'Medium,' and 'Low' activity.
 This segmentation can provide simpler, more interpretable insights into your data.

 Segmentation methods can be either top-down, where the entire series is divided into segments, or bottom-up, where individual data points are merged into segments.
 Each method has its strengths and weaknesses, and the choice depends on the nature of your data and your specific requirements.